lalocrispin/Matrix/README.md

 Matrix
 ======

-A basic program in c language to do operations with a basic matrix
+- This first program set a basic matrix in c language
+- I'm running this code in NetBeans with cygwin compiler